 Dip a sponge into your paint and then dab it over the exposed parts of the cake and when you peel the parchment off you’ll have a colourful, slightly textured pattern!

-I hope you’ve seen some ideas you’d like to try!
+I hope these parchment paper hacks were useful and you’ve seen some ideas you’d like to try!
 Tell me in the comments which is your favourite and check out my cake school for hundreds of cake designs and techniques.
 Join my ClubPLUS for access to every MiniCourse, MasterCourse, and Live Workshop on my cake school!